-- Positive feedback from both staff and students but we feel we can still improve (See Fig. 5). - Electronic answer submission using tablets at some stations speeds up grading/delivery of feedback for larger classes-we are trialling their use for all stations. - In conjunction with students, we are developing animated, mobile-friendly videos to help visual learners better review the tasks/material outside the lab environment.
-If these are perceived as useful then we will make them available to the whole student population via the VLE. - Staff feel they have a more detailed understanding of their students' capabilities and graduate attributes, helping them better advise them on their targets, goals and strengths. - This assessment style allows rapid assessment with large numbers, but we plan to review the scheduling of the OSPE so we match with other degrees.
+- Positive feedback from both staff and students but we feel we can still improve (See Fig. 5). - Electronic answer submission using tablets at some stations could speed up grading/delivery of feedback for larger classes-this is already partially used for the anatomy and physiology OSPE's. - In conjunction with students, we are developing animated, mobile-friendly videos to help visual learners better review the tasks/material outside the lab environment.
+If these are perceived as useful then we will make them available to the whole student population via the VLE. - We are developing a new station that will use IV infusion as a scenario for assessing students' communications skills, as well as their understanding of concepts such as health and safety, informed consent, ethics and 'normal' biomedical data. - Staff feel they have a more detailed understanding of their students' capabilities and graduate attributes, helping them better advise them on their targets, goals and strengths. - This assessment style allows rapid assessment with large numbers, but we plan to review the scheduling of the OSPE so we match with other degrees.
 This could allow us to share resources and staff for the OSPE's to further improve our efficiency and the student learning experience.